n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

 ### Use the built in request library

 Some third-party services have their own libraries on npm which make it easier to create an integration.
 It can be quite tempting to use them.
-The problem with those is that you add another dependency and not just one you add but also all the dependencies of the dependencies.
-This means more and more code gets added, has to get loaded, can introduce security vulnerabilities, bugs and so on.
+The problem with those is that you add another dependency and not only one, you add but also all the dependencies of the dependencies.
+This means more and more code gets added, has to get loaded, can introduce security vulnerabilities, bugs, and so on.
 So please use the built-in module which can be used like this:

 ```typescript
 const response = await this.helpers.request(options);
 ```

-That is simply using the npm package [`request-promise-native`](https://github.com/request/request-promise-native) which is the basic npm `request` module but with promises.
+That is using the npm package [`request-promise-native`](https://github.com/request/request-promise-native) which is the basic npm `request` module but with promises.
 For a full set of `options` consider looking at [the underlying `request` options documentation](https://github.com/request/request#requestoptions-callback).

 ### Reuse parameter names

 When a node can perform multiple operations like edit and delete some kind of entity, for both operations, it would need an entity-id.
-Do not call them "editId" and "deleteId" simply call them "id". n8n can handle multiple parameters with the same name without a problem as long as only one is visible.
+Do not call them "editId" and "deleteId", call them "id". n8n can handle multiple parameters with the same name without a problem as long as only one is visible.
 To make sure that is the case, the "displayOptions" can be used.
 By keeping the same name, the value can be kept if a user switches the operation from "edit" to "delete".

 ### Create an "Options" parameter